saifullah3396/datadings/README.rst

     Datasets are collections of individual data samples.
     A sample is a dictionary with descriptive keys.

-E.g., for supervised training each sample is a tuple ``{'image': imagedata, 'label': label)``.
+E.g., for supervised training each sample is a dictionary ``{'image': imagedata, 'label': label)``.
 More values (meta-data) may be added though.